Designing and Leading Well-being at the Local (Department or Division) Level

-Department/unit physician well-being leaders, chiefs, chairs, medical directors, wellness committee leaders, quality improvement leaders, program improvement leaders, residency program directors and others who are positioned to influence physician well-being at the local level in their organizations.
+Department/unit physician well-being leaders, chiefs, chairs, medical directors, wellness committee leaders, quality improvement leaders, program improvement leaders, residency program directors and others who are positioned to influence physician well-being at the unit level in their organizations.

 Important Notes About How We Consider Applications